-Interestingly, there were only five studies representing breast screening uptake while nine studies reported on Promoting Early Presentation (PEP) interventions.
-In addition, the various methodologies adopted for the research studies belonged to randomized control design (n=5), case control exploratory design (n=1) and cohort designs (n=7) of specific populations.
-After reviewing the studies, researchers determined that intervention programs increased the likelihood that individuals would undergo BSE and enhance the chance of undergoing screening for breast cancer.
+Interestingly, there were only five studies representing breast cancer screening uptake while nine studies reported on public health initiatives like Promoting Early Presentation (PEP) interventions.
+In addition, the various methodologies adopted for the research studies belonged to randomized control design (n=5), case-control exploratory design (n=1), and cohort designs (n=7) of specific populations.
+After reviewing the studies, researchers determined that intervention programs increased the likelihood that individuals would undergo BSE and enhanced the chance of undergoing screening for breast cancer.

 This review provided a clear insight into breast cancer interventions and the key role they play in providing awareness, knowledge, and adoption of screening procedures for early diagnosis.
 This will, in turn, reduce the mortality and morbidity rates of breast cancer in women.
 Furthermore, various educational programs, campaigns, and training would be effective in controlling breast cancer mortality.